Vlad-Vlaicu/Mobanko/docs/uml/fluxuri.md

 * 1. The system will display the "Input fingerprint" screen.
 * 2. The user should input their fingerprint.
 (Methods to do so vary across devices.)
 * 3. The application will perform internal checks to ensure the same person that unlocked the phone is entering the application.
-* 4. The user will be able to select an account to view.
+* 4. The user will be able to select an account to view, or directly enter their account should they only have one.

  Post-condition: the user is authenticated and able to perform standard operations.
 ### Alternatives